Lesson 1: Why Alternative Fuels from Biomass?

 Not everyone likes the idea of using biomass for energy.
 From an industrial perspective, it competes with coal and petroleum industries.
-There is a great deal of skepticism regarding the production of ethanol and how much energy is used to make it.
+There is a great deal of skepticism regarding the production of ethanol or bio-oil and how much energy is used to make them.
 Many people don't understand its value or how it can be incorporated into the current energy portfolio.
-This lesson will explain why using biomass as an energy source is smart and can alleviate increasing demand for energy, and I will try to be as objective and truthful as possible.
+This lesson will explain why using biomass as an energy source is smart and can alleviate the increasing demand for energy.
 You will also read some excerpts from books that take a particular slant on bioenergy use.
 And you'll also see that some sources have a hidden agenda that may not be the best strategy for incorporating biofuels.

 By the end of this lesson, you should be able to: